ecodynlab/GALUP/Modules/Module 2.md

     b.
 Using the script as a guide, map the satellite images using your chosen region and dates of interest.

     c.
-Submit screenshots of your mapped images <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.
+Take screenshots of the images displayed in the GEE map.

 4. Repeat the process of 3(a-c) with a set of dates during the winter months (December to March).
+5. Questions:

-5. Questions: What differences do you notice between the data taken during the summer and winter?
+    a.
+What differences do you notice between the data taken during the summer and winter?

+    b.
 Change the cloud cover fraction filtered in GEE: what changes do you notice in the output?

+    c.
 Change the band combinations in the visualization parameters (e.g. for Landsat 8 edit "bands: ['B5', 'B4', 'B3']" to "bands: ['B4','B3','B2']".
 What do you notice     about the map output after this change?

-Submit your answers to these questions on this [form](https://docs.google.com/forms/d/e/1FAIpQLSexZ7T8WgL7gh1BDYaJ0_BCe4ndr03Q81Z0T5-gC-nG6SZa_A/viewform?usp=sf_link).
+6. Submit screenshots of your mapped images as well as the answers to questions 5a through 5c <a href="https://github.com/ecodynlab/GALUP/issues/new" title="here">here</a>\.

 ##### Result #####